eyes and hour

 Or you love both and just had an epiphany, "I wonder if you can mix matcha and coffee?"

 My goal with this recipe was to make it so surprisingly delicious that even a non-coffee drinker would love it.
 (That's me.)
-And two, I wanted to make it so tempting that a matcha virgin would not be able to resist trying it.
+And second, I wanted it to be so tempting that even a matcha virgin wouldn’t be able to resist.
 Is that you?

 I didn't know if it was actually possible.